 BetAmerica Sportsbook Opens At Indiana’s Rising Star Casino

-Sports betting is thriving in Indiana and Churchill Downs Incorporated (CDI) are the latest operator to stake a claim for some of the action.
+Sports betting is thriving in Indiana and Churchill Downs Incorporated (CDI) is the latest operator to stake a claim for some of the action.

-The Louisville, Kentucky-based company have just launched a retail offering at the Rising Star Casino, Rising Sun, Indiana, under the brand name of BetAmerica of Churchill Downs.
+The Louisville, Kentucky-based company has just launched a retail offering at the Rising Star Casino, Rising Sun, Indiana, under the brand name of BetAmerica of Churchill Downs.

 That has come about as a result of a partnership between CDI and Full House Resorts, which operates five casino properties across four states, including the Rising Star.

 The 3,000-square-foot sportsbook broadcasts games on 30 plus screens and allows players to bet on a diverse array of sporting events, including college games, either at self-service kiosks or at a window with professional staff.